 Pairing Miso With Meat and Fish

 While I use Saikyo miso to marinate different types of fish and seafood, beef requires a stronger and darker miso.
-In this week's experiments with miso marination, I selected beef short ribs, a cheap and flavorful cut that can sometimes be too chewy.
+In this week's experiments with miso marination, I selected beef short ribs, a flavorful cut that can sometimes be too chewy.
 After marinating and getting a quick pan-fry in my trusty cast iron, the meat was juicy and tender with a clear note of miso in the backdrop.
 The presence of the miso lent an aged taste to the beef, a desirable quality sought after in more expensive cuts of steak.
 (Miso marination, by the way, works well on cuts like ribeye, though the better the quality of the meat, the less I want to tamper with it.)

 On the seafood front, I smothered scallops from my local fishmongers into a miso mixture.
 Seared quickly on the cast iron, the scallops were sweet and velvety--the perfect canvas for a mixture of Saikyo miso and red miso.
 The scallops were delicious, served both hot and tepid.
 Once they cooled slightly, I diagonally sliced them, marveling at their resemblance to sashimi.